anpham6/chrome-docs/source/build.rst

 Build Options
 =============

-General processing options use *E-mc* functionality with `squared-express <https://squared.readthedocs.io/en/latest/document/build.html>`_.
+General processing options use **E-mc** functionality with `squared-express <https://squared.readthedocs.io/en/latest/document/build.html>`_.

-.. attention:: These examples are only relevant to the **chrome** framework.
+.. attention:: These examples are only relevant to the :target:`chrome` framework.

 Example usage
 =============